raspibo/eventman/README.md

 Event Man(ager)
 ===============

-Your friendly manager of attendees at a conference.
+Your friendly manager of attendees at an event.

 Notice
 ======